edendaya/FinalProject3011-TinyMLExtenstions/README.md

-# Tiny Machine Learning Extensions - Extended DLX Processor
+# Tiny Machine Learning Extensions - Final Project 3011

-This repository contains the files and resources for the **Extended DLX processor project**, which implements hardware extensions to accelerate inference for small neural networks.
+This repository contains the files and resources for the **Extended DLX processor project**, which implements hardware extensions to accelerate inference for neural networks.
 The repository is structured into three main folders:

 ---